 Over 3 million tons of cocoa beans are consumed worldwide each year due to their fantastic flavor profile and versatility.
-Fortunately, in addition to being delicious, the fruit and seeds of the cacao plant provide a number of delightful health benefits, most of which are bequeathed to chocolate as well.
+Fortunately, in addition to being delicious, the fruit and seeds of the cacao plant provide a number of delightful health benefits, many of which are passed on to chocolate as well.
 Here’s everything you need to know about cocoa crops and the health benefits of eating chocolate.

 The Origins of Cacao Farming

 The cocoa plant, native to the Amazon rainforest, has been cultivated as a crop for thousands of years in South and Central America.
-The large, fleshy pods of theobroma cacao contain both a sweet, slightly tangy pulp that can be eaten on its own or fermented to create a mildly alcoholic drink and cocoa beans, the seed of the plant.
+The large, fleshy pods of Theobroma cacao contain both a sweet, slightly tangy pulp that can be eaten on its own or fermented to make a mildly alcoholic drink, and cocoa beans, the plant’s seeds.
 Cocoa beans are the core ingredient in most chocolate products, as well as South and Central American drinks like tejate and pinolillo.
 The plant and its contents were prized enough that the seeds were once used as currency throughout ancient Mesoamerica.

-Today, the pod of the cocoa plant is processed into solids, powders, liquids, and butters that are added to a wide variety of foods.
-Cocoa beans impart their distinctive earthy flavor to a wide variety of food and drink, improving the flavor of tangy barbeque sauces, crunchy salads, and sweet desserts.
+Today, the cocoa pod is processed into solids, powders, liquids, and butters that are added to a wide variety of foods.
+Cocoa beans impart their distinctive earthy flavor to a wide variety of foods and drinks, enhancing the flavors of tangy barbecue sauces, crunchy salads, and sweet desserts.
 Cocoa and chocolate are even the featured ingredients in drinks, both sweet and spicy.
-Much of the pulp from the pods is discarded, but some of it makes it into our food as yogurts, ice creams, and beverages.
-It is even occasionally powered and added to chocolate and faux-chocolate desserts as a sweetener.
+Much of the pulp from the pods is discarded, but some of it ends up in our food as yogurts, ice cream, and beverages.
+It is even occasionally used as a sweetener in chocolate- and faux-chocolate desserts.

 The Health Benefits of Cocoa Beans

 The cocoa bean, a seed rather than a true bean, is incredibly nutritious.
 It is an incredible source of vitamins A, C, D, E, and B-complex vitamins.
-The seed of the cocoa pod is also a fantastic source of vital minerals such as calcium, copper, iron, magnesium, manganese, phosphorus, and potassium.
-In addition, cocoa beans are imbued with a hearty helping of antioxidants, with enough potency to rival the protective ability of blueberries.
+The cocoa pod seed is also a rich source of vital minerals, including calcium, copper, iron, magnesium, manganese, phosphorus, and potassium.
+In addition, cocoa beans are rich in antioxidants, with enough potency to rival blueberries’ protective effects.

 Here’s how those components come together to improve your overall health.